datageddon/Nvidia-GPU-Setup-for-Windows/README.md

     > **_Note:_** The above script is for x86_64 architecture and ubuntu 22.04 distribution.
 You can change that according to your system.
 - [ ] [Docker Support](https://docs.nvidia.com/ai-enterprise/deployment-guide-vmware/0.1.0/docker.html), First you have to install Docker Desktop on windows, then install docker on WSL2.0 Ubuntu.
     > **_Note:_** If Docker Desktop for Windows is not installed then docker on WSL2.0 Ubuntu will not be able to communicate with the hardware.

+## 💁‍♂️ By now you can use TensorFlow with GPU on your Windows both native and in WSL2.0

 - [ ] TensorRT
 - [ ] RAPIDS
 - [ ] NCCL